-Former US Missionary in Haiti Accused of Child Sexual Abuse
+Former US missionary in Haiti accused of child sexual abuse

+" U.S. authorities have charged an Arkansas man with sexually abusing children while working as a missionary in Haiti.
 Daniel Pye became well-known among missionaries in Haiti as he helped coordinate relief efforts in Jacmel after the January 2010 earthquake.
-He was jailed for about five months in Haiti in 2011 amid a dispute with members of his U.S.-based mission over property belonging to their home for children.

 Discussions